the-bard-in-the-lab/ehsp-interface-demos/README.md

 ## Requirements

-The Unity project was created in version `2022.3.25f1`.
-It can be opened in more recent versions, though this may increase the build time.
+The Unity project was original created in version `2022.3.25f1`.
+It has since been updated to a Unity 6 version following security patches.

 For the most complete experience, users will need the Sensory Percussion 2 software, as well as the accompanying hardware to connect one snare drum.